the-mind/onlinesecurity.github.io/training/socialengineering.md

 ### 4. Pretexting
 In this technique, an attacker uses __crafted lies__ to steal information.
 The attacker pretends to be from a trusted authority such as banks or police, so as to build trust.

-For instance, in the Kenyan context, an attacker may impersonate a Safaricom customer care representative and ask the victim to reveal private information such as ID number, MPESA Pin etc.
+For instance, in the Kenyan context, an attacker may impersonate a Safaricom customer care representative and ask the victim to reveal private information such as ID number, MPESA PIN etc.

 ### 5. Quid pro quo
 Quid pro quo attacks promise a benefit in exchange for information.